mythril-forge/homebrew-spells/spells/level-3/daylight.md

 **Duration:** 1 hour

-**Range:** 60 feet
+**Range:** 90 feet

-**Shape:** sphere

-**Radius:** 60 feet

 **Tags:** verbal, somatic

 ---

 ## Description
-A 60-foot-radius sphere of light spreads out from a point you choose within range.
-The sphere is bright light and sheds dim light for an additional 60 feet.

-If you chose a point on an object you are holding or one that isn't being worn or carried, the light shines from the object and moves with it.
-Completely covering the affected object with an opaque object, such as a bowl or a helm, blocks the light.
+Choose an object or point within range.
+If you choose an object, it must be no larger than 10 feet in any dimension.
+Until the spell ends, the source you chose sheds bright light in a 60-foot radius.
+The light can be colored as you like.
+Completely covering the source with something opaque blocks the light.
+The spell ends if you cast it again or dismiss it as an action.

 If any of this spell's area overlaps with an area of darkness created by a spell of 3rd level or lower, the spell that created the darkness is dispelled.

+When you first cast this spell or as an action, you can end the spell by expelling its remaining energy, causing the source you chose to flare with blinding light.
+Each creature within the sphere of bright light created by this spell must succeed on a Constitution saving throw or become **blinded** for 5 minutes.
+A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.

 ---

 **Classes:** cleric, druid, paladin, ranger, sorcerer

-**Subclasses:** light cleric, land druid, celestial (ua) warlock, undying light (ua) warlock, celestial warlock
+**Subclasses:** light cleric, land druid, celestial warlock

 **Races:** aasimar